 4. Avoid technology

 This includes tablets, TVs, computer screens and mobile phones, because the light from these screens can have a stimulatory effect.
-This ‘blue’ light suppresses levels of the sleep-inducing hormone, melatonin, and delays sleepiness.
-Encourage children to turn these devices off at least one hour before bedtime, and preferably earlier, and keep screens out of your child’s bedroom at night.
+This ‘blue’ light suppresses levels of the sleep-inducing hormone melatonin and delays sleepiness.
+Encourage children to turn these devices off at least one hour before bedtime, and preferably earlier, and to keep screens out of your child’s bedroom at night.

 5. Make the bedroom sleep-friendly

 A peaceful, dimly lit room, kept at a comfortable temperature (about 18C) is important for sleep.
 Start to dim the lighting as you near bedtime and especially as you prepare your child for bed.

 Feeling hungry or being too full are both reasons why children can’t sleep.
 What time your child eats their evening meal is also important because eating too late shuts off melatonin production and delays sleep.
 Ideally, have your family meal at least four hours before bedtime.
 Make it a satisfying meal, combining protein and carbohydrates to encourage melatonin production.
 The best protein foods are those that contain the amino acid tryptophan – these include chicken, turkey, milk and dairy.
 Enjoy these with a portion of rice, pasta, noodles or potatoes, as carbohydrate foods help tryptophan to work more effectively.